Bfsg LLC Takes Position in Guardant Health, Inc. (NASDAQ:GH)

 Analyst Upgrades and Downgrades

 Several research analysts recently commented on GH shares.
-Piper Sandler raised Guardant Health from a “neutral” rating to an “overweight” rating and set a $40.00 price objective for the company in a research note on Wednesday, September 27th.
 Sanford C. Bernstein initiated coverage on Guardant Health in a research note on Thursday, September 28th.
-They issued an “outperform” rating and a $34.00 target price for the company.
+They issued an “outperform” rating and a $34.00 price objective for the company.
 Citigroup reaffirmed a “buy” rating and issued a $50.00 target price on shares of Guardant Health in a research note on Monday, October 2nd.
 William Blair reaffirmed an “outperform” rating on shares of Guardant Health in a research note on Friday, September 8th.
-Finally, The Goldman Sachs Group cut their target price on Guardant Health from $52.00 to $45.00 and set a “buy” rating for the company in a research note on Friday, October 20th.
+Morgan Stanley cut their target price on Guardant Health from $60.00 to $55.00 and set an “overweight” rating for the company in a research note on Monday, August 7th.
+Finally, Piper Sandler raised Guardant Health from a “neutral” rating to an “overweight” rating and set a $40.00 target price for the company in a research note on Wednesday, September 27th.
 Fourteen analysts have rated the stock with a buy rating, According to MarketBeat.com, Guardant Health currently has a consensus rating of “Buy” and a consensus target price of $53.27.

-Guardant Health (NASDAQ:GH – Get Free Report) last announced its quarterly earnings data on Thursday, August 3rd.
-The company reported ($0.67) earnings per share (EPS) for the quarter, beating the consensus estimate of ($1.25) by $0.58.
-The business had revenue of $137.15 million during the quarter, compared to analysts’ expectations of $129.44 million.
+Guardant Health (NASDAQ:GH – Get Free Report) last posted its earnings results on Thursday, August 3rd.
+The company reported ($0.67) earnings per share for the quarter, topping the consensus estimate of ($1.25) by $0.58.
+The firm had revenue of $137.15 million during the quarter, compared to analysts’ expectations of $129.44 million.
 Guardant Health had a negative return on equity of 427.89% and a negative net margin of 99.62%.
-The business’s quarterly revenue was up 25.7% compared to the same quarter last year.
-During the same quarter last year, the business posted ($2.25) EPS.
-As a group, sell-side analysts forecast that Guardant Health, Inc. will post -3.81 earnings per share for the current year.
+The firm’s revenue was up 25.7% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned ($2.25) earnings per share.
+Equities research analysts anticipate that Guardant Health, Inc. will post -3.81 earnings per share for the current fiscal year.

 Guardant Health, Inc, a precision oncology company, provides blood tests, data sets, and analytics in the United States and internationally.
 The company offers Guardant360; Guardant360 LDT; Guardant360 CDx; Guardant360 Response Test; Guardant360 TissueNext Test; GuardantINFINITY Test; GuardantConnect, an integrated software-based solution designed for clinical and biopharmaceutical customers to connect patients tested with assays with actionable alterations with potentially relevant clinical studies; GuardantOMNI Test for advanced stage cancer; and GuardantINFORM, an in-silico research platform for tumor evolution and treatment resistance across various biomarker-driven cancers.